-Evanger’s Pheasant and Whitefish it’s a meat based and by products-free formula that gives your cat all the nutrients your pet needs to be healthy and happy.
-The recipe is free of corn, soy, wheat or artificial flavors or preservatives.
+Evanger’s Pheasant and Whitefish it’s a meat-based and by-product-free formula that gives your cat all the nutrients your pet needs to be healthy and happy.
+The recipe is free of corn, soy, wheat, or artificial flavors or preservatives.
 Artificial flavors or preservatives are known to increase the risk of cancer in pets.

-Evanger’s Pheasant and Whitefish offers your cat a healthy formula containing natural ingredients such as parsley, blueberries, cranberries and others.
-Ingredients are high quality on a human-grade level and they offer a great taste, which makes it easy for cats to adopt to this formula, even the most finicky cat.
+Evanger’s Pheasant and Whitefish offers your cat a healthy formula containing natural ingredients such as parsley, blueberries, cranberries, and others.
+Ingredients are high quality on a human-grade level and they offer a great taste, which makes it easy for cats to adopt this formula, even the most finicky cat.

 This cat food offers excellent sources of proteins from whitefish and the duck-meal supports lean mass.
 The formula contains good fiber which improves digestion and the taurine supports the cat’s heart and eye health.
 The recipe contains vitamins and minerals that are beneficial for your cat’s health and wellness and it is specially formulated for cats of all life stages.

 Evanger’s Pheasant & Whitefish Dry Food is formulated to meet nutritional standards established by AAFCO nutrient profiles for all life stages.

 - Good mix of different novel proteins

 - The recipe is low in grains

 - All ingredients are fresh on a human-grade level of quality

 - Evanger’s meets nutrition levels established by AAFCO